mmmay1337/DataCleaningCourseProject/README.md

    features identifiers
-   activity_labels.txt: this is the corresponding description for each activity ID features.txt: this is the descriptive names of the features captured in the X_<test/train> dataset
+   activity_labels.txt: this is the corresponding description for each activity ID features.txt: this is the descriptive names of the features captured in the X_(test/train) dataset

-  relevant features / activity
-   <test/train>/Subect_<test/train>: this is the corresponding subject ID observation
+  relevant features / activity (test/train)/Subect_(test/train): this is the corresponding subject ID observation
-                                     for each row, in the <test/train> dataset
-   <test/train>/X_<test/train>:  this file contains the relevant features, from
-                                 the <test/train> dataset
-   <test/train>/y_<test/train>:  this is the activity ID for the task being performed,
-                                 from the <test/train> dataset
+                                     for each row, in the (test/train) dataset (test/train)/X_(test/train):  this file contains the relevant features, from the (test/train) dataset (test/train)/y_(test/train):  this is the activity ID for the task being performed, from the (test/train) dataset

 ##  EXPECTED OUTPUTS
 note that any intermediate datasteps are cleared throughout the code, so that the only remaining R objects are the CombinedData and Summary data.

- for more information on the general procedures of preparing the dataset (and variables), please refer to the codebook.
+for more information on the general procedures of preparing the dataset (and variables),please refer to the codebook.